 Section 13(b)(1) of the FLSA provides an overtime exemption for employees who are within the authority of the Secretary of Transportation to establish qualifications and maximum hours of service pursuant to Section 204 of the Motor Carrier Act of 1935.
 Truck drivers, motor carriers and over-the-road bus drivers fall under this exemption, thus the reason professional truckers and bus drivers are not provided with overtime pay as are most employees.

 Bill S.1977 would remove these bus drivers from the exemption, allowing them to be paid for overtime hours.
 As over-the-road bus drivers complained about the long work hours, the bill would pave the way for these drivers to receive pay for anything over the regular 40 hour workweek.
 Truck drivers, however, would remain under the standards of Section 13(b)(1) of the Fair Labor Standards Act.

-These bus drivers face the same problem as truck drivers which is running hard and working well over 40 hours per week, all in order to earn a decent living.
-Professional drivers do not work 70 hours per week because they want to, but because it is the only way to earn a living wage and for many, seventy hours in a week can still fall short of a decent paycheck.
+These bus drivers face the same problem as truck drivers, which is running hard and working well over 40 hours per week, all in order to earn a decent living.
+Professional truck drivers do not work 70 hours per week because they want to, but because it is the only way to earn a living wage and for many, seventy hours in a week can still fall short of a decent paycheck.